JVAdams/artiFISHal/Vignette.md

 ![Dose-effect relation](https://raw.githubusercontent.com/JVAdams/artiFISHal/master/images/Slide6.BMP)

-In the process of creating the population, `SimFish` will eliminate fish based on their size (Length or Weight less than zero or TS outside the allowable TS range) or location (Easting, Northing, WaterDepth, BottomDepth, D2Shore outside their allowable ranges).
+In the process of creating the population, `SimFish` will eliminate fish based on their size (length or weight less than zero or target strength outside the allowable range) or location (easting, northing, water depth, bottom depth, or distance to shore outside their allowable ranges).
 You will likely end up with fewer fish than you requested.
 But, if you end up with *far* fewer fish than expected, you should look at the proportion of fish excluded to troubleshoot where in the inputs the problem might lie.